Yanla Ndjip-Nyemeck: Career

 She equaled the Belgian 100m hurdles national record of 12.71 seconds (+1.5 m/s) in the semi-finals of the 2025 NCAA Outdoor Championships in Eugene, Oregon on 12 June 2025.
 The national record time had been first set by Anne Zagré in 2015.
 Competing at the 2025 Summer World University Games in Germany she placed fourth in the 100 metres hurdles final, her time of 12.96 seconds being one hundredth of a second slower than bronze medal winner Alicja Sielska of Poland.
 In September, she was a semi-finalist at the 2025 World Athletics Championships in Tokyo, Japan.

+Runner-up over 60 m hurdles to Myreanna Bebe at the 2026 Tyson Invitational in 8.00 seconds, she set a personal best 7.96 seconds at the 2026 Dr. Martin Luther King Jr. Invitational in Alburquerque.
+She placed second in a new personal best 7.92 seconds at the 2026 NCAA Division I Indoor Track and Field Championships, finishing behind Aaliyah McCormick.
+In March 2026, she ran in the 60 metres hurdles at the 2026 World Athletics Indoor Championships in Toruń, Poland, reaching the semi-finals.
+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 100 metres hurdles, reaching the final and placing seventh overall.